jeog/TDAmeritradeAPI/README.md

 - All front-end C++ library code is in namespace ```tdma```.

-- **ONLY** Symbol strings are converted to upper-case by the library, e.g 'spy' -> 'SPY'.
+- **ONLY** Symbol strings are converted to upper-case by the library, e.g 'sPy' -> 'SPY'.

 - Enums are defined for both C and C++ code using MACROS.
 Python mimics these enums by defining constant values.
 For example:
     ```